artempyanykh/marksman/README.md

 ---

 <span id="fn1">\[1\]</span>: You may have heard about [Roam Research][roam].
-This is a commercial
+This is a commercial implementation of the
-implementation of the Zettelkasten method and another point of reference for what Marksman is about.
+Zettelkasten method and another point of reference for what Marksman is about.
 However, unlike a proprietary Roam Research, Zeta Note is free, open-source and integrated into your favourite editor (albeit for not not as feature rich as Roam Research).

-<span id="fn2">\[2\]</span>: There is an excellent VSCode extension called [Markdown
+<span id="fn2">\[2\]</span>: There is an excellent VSCode extension called [Markdown Memo][md-memo].
+You definitely need
-Memo][md-memo].
-You definitely need to check it out if you're primarily using VSCode as it has some features that are missing in Marksman and [Marksman VSCode extension][mn-vscode].
+to check it out if you're primarily using VSCode as it has some features that are missing in Marksman and [Marksman VSCode extension][mn-vscode].
 However, Markdown Memo is VSCode specific while Marksman is a generic language server, so can be used with any editor that has LSP support: Emacs, Vim, Neovim, etc.

-<span id="fn3">\[3\]</span>: Since Marksman is a regular Language Server most of the functionality
+<span id="fn3">\[3\]</span>: Since Marksman is a regular Language Server most of the functionality works out of the box
-works out of the box with any LSP client.
-The only thing that requires custom handling is "Code Lenses" due to how these are defined in the LSP spec.
+with any LSP client.

 [zettel-wiki]: https://en.wikipedia.org/wiki/Zettelkasten